 Fast radio bursts (FRBs) are a class of bright, millisecond, extragalactic radio transients.
 In the short time since their discovery in 2007, they already appear to be a valuable tool for studying the Universe.
 The critical property of FRBs is their dispersion measure (DM) which is extremely sensitive to the total number of electrons along their line-of-sight.
 Due to the extragalactic nature of FRBs, their dispersion measure makes them an excellent probe of the highly ionised plasma that fills the intergalactic medium.

-My list of publications are also avaliable on ADS, via my ORCID page and google scholar.
+My list of my publications are also avaliable on ADS, via my ORCID page and google scholar.

 Batten, A. J., et al., “Fast radio bursts as probes of feedback from active galactic nuclei”, Monthly Notices of the Royal Astronomical Society: Letters, vol. 512, iss.
 1, May 2022, Pages L49-L53, https://doi.org/10.1093/mnrasl/slac020